hpeters/ApRoamControl/README.txt

 Android hangs onto an access point up to the point of connection failure before switching to a different access point even though you might be standing right next to a much stronger one.

-ApRoamControl tries to overcome this by monitoring the signal strength that each access point is receiving from the station.
+ApRoamControl tries to overcome this by monitoring the signal to noise ratio that each access point is receiving from the station.
-If it finds that there is an access point with a significantly higher signal it will send the station a deauthication packet over the access point it is currently connect to.
+If it finds that there is an access point with a significantly higher signal to noise ratio it will send the station a deauthication packet over the access point it is currently connect to.

 The Android station will then hopefully connect to the stronger accces point.